 When is Easter this year?
 A 16th-century Calabrian already had it figured out a long, long time ago.
 Check out my blog post about his ingenious Easter Hand.
 Also on this blog, read about a traditional experience during Easter week in Easter in Calabria, The Processions of Badolato.

 Interested in Italian traditions and lifestyle?
 Read more about this fascinating southern region in Calabria: The Other Italy, a nonfiction, award-winning book that explores daily life, culture, history, the arts, food, society and tourism of Calabria, Italy.
+Available in paperback and e-book versions.
+Or come with me and see for yourself on a Calabria Tour!

 Sign up below to receive the next blog post directly to your email.